 - Capital Improvement Plan The Strategic Plan lays the groundwork for the Capital Improvement Plan, which includes project schedules and projected costs for production and water supply facilities identified in the 1999 Facilities Master Plan.
-The Capital Improvement Plan is a 30-year forecast. - 10-Year Finance Plan The Plan includes short and long-range projections of the District's revenues, operating and maintenance expenses, capital expenditures, and reserves over the next 10 years.
+The Capital Improvement Plan is a 30-year forecast.
+The District expects to update the Water Master Plan in 2024 as the improvements identified in the 1999 Facilities Master Plan are almost complete. - 10-Year Finance Plan The Plan includes short and long-range projections of the District's revenues, operating and maintenance expenses, capital expenditures, and reserves over the next 10 years.
 The Plan is updated as changes in customer water use impact long-range financial projections and capital improvement and water supply plans evolve, and continues to support the development of current future annual CHWD budgets.
 Additional information about the financial model is located in the "Financial Model" section of the budget. - Annual Budget A key component of financial planning is the District's budget, which is prepared, reviewed and adopted annually.
-Every summer, District staff from each department prepare a draft budget which is presented to the Board of Directors for approval prior to the beginning of the next fiscal year.
+Every summer, District staff from each department prepare a draft budget which is presented to the Board of

+Directors for approval prior to the beginning of the next fiscal year.
 The annual budget includes forecasts for revenues, operating expenditures, capital expenditures, and reserves transfers, and is formulated using a priority-based budgeting approach, and as an outgrowth of CHWD's strategic planning process.